bucs110sum21/final-project-pettabytes/README.md

 ### Back End Specialist - Ryan Levine

-Took care of adding in yahoo_finance module and functions using yahoo_finance
+Took care of adding in yahoo_finance module and functions using yahoo_finance.
+Responsible for all classes in portfolio.py and stockPosition.py

 ## Testing *(Software Lead)*
 * << Describe your testing strategy for your project. >>